-Cognitive Level Definition Activity

-Knowledge Recall subject matter List, define, label, and match

-Comprehension Know information that has been Explain, rewrite, paraphrase.

-communicated, but cannot apply in summarize. and give examples

-other situations

-Application Apply information to different Compute. demonstrate, use.

-situations and learning tasks predict. discover, and solve

-Analysis Separate data into its component Differentiate, discriminate,

-parts: these parts are differentiated relate, diagram, and relate, diagram, and distinguish

-and related based on their

-relationship

-Synthesis Combines learned elements to Create, compose, produce, and

-create a new whole; working into develop

-pieces and elements, arranging so

-as to create new forms, patterns, or

-structures

-Evaluation Justify, compare, contrast,

-evaluate, and interpret

-purposes
+Cognitive Level Definition Activity Knowledge Recall subject matter List, define, label, and match Comprehension Know information that has been Explain, rewrite, paraphrase. communicated, but cannot apply in summarize, and give examples other situations Application Apply information to different Compute. demonstrate, use. situations and learning tasks predict. discover, and solve Analysis Separate data into its component Differentiate, discriminate, parts; these parts are differentiated relate, diagram, and distinguish and related based on their relationship Synthesis Combines learned elements to Create, compose, produce, and create a new whole; working into develop pieces and elements, arranging so as to create new forms, patterns, or structures Evaluation Make judgments on the value of Justify, compare, contrast, materials and methods for given evaluate, and interpret purposes